apeskinian/p4_watch-o-tron/README.md

     - #### Deleting a movement type or list

-    To delete an existing custom movement or list the staff member clicks on the delete button for the specific item they want to edit.
+    To delete an existing custom movement or list, the staff member clicks on the delete button for the specific item they want to edit.
 A prompt appears asking them to confirm.
 The user can then either proceed with the deletion by clicking 'Delete' or cancel with the 'Cancel' button.
 The user is also informed of any watches that would be affected by this change.

     | Delete item mobile | Delete item tablet | Deletedit item desktop |
     | :---: | :---: | :---: |